Sukiyaki (song): 4 P.M. version

 American R&B group 4 P.M. released a version of "Sukiyaki" in 1994 as their debut single.
-This version reached number 8 on the Billboard Hot 100.
+This version reached number eight on the US Billboard Hot 100.
 The group remade the song—utilizing the English-language lyrics of the A Taste of Honey version—at the suggestion of Next Plateau Records president Eddie O'Loughlin.
 The 4 P.M. version was also a top-10 hit in Australia, New Zealand, and Canada, where it topped The Records sales chart.